 In Florida, Condominium Associations have the ability to access Fines and issue Suspensions upon Unit Owners pursuant to Florida Statutes, 718.303.
 It is important for Board Members, Property Managers, and Unit Owners to be familiar with this statute when it comes to imposing Fines and Suspensions on Unit Owners.

-In Florida, the association may levy reasonable fines for the failure of the owner of the unit or its occupant, licensee, or invitee to comply with any provision of the declaration, the association bylaws, or reasonable rules of the association.
+The Condominium Association may levy reasonable fines for the failure of the Unit Owner or its occupant, licensee, or invitee to comply with any provision of the declaration, the association bylaws, or reasonable rules and regulations of the Condominium Association.

-A fine may not become a lien against a unit.
-A fine may be levied by the board on the basis of each day of a continuing violation, with a single notice and opportunity for hearing before a committee.
+Per Florida law, a fine may not become a lien against a unit.
+A fine may be levied by the Board of Directors on the basis of each day of a continuing violation, with a single notice and opportunity for hearing before a committee.
 However, the fine may not exceed $100 per violation, or $1,000 in the aggregate.
 Even though a fine may not become a lien on a unit, a Unit Owner will not be able to sell their unit until the fine is paid.

-In Florida, an association may suspend, for a reasonable period of time, the right of a unit owner, or a unit owner’s tenant, guest, or invitee, to use the common elements, common facilities, or any other association property for failure to comply with any provision of the declaration, the association bylaws, or reasonable rules of the association.
+When it comes to suspensions, a Condominium Association may suspend, for a reasonable period of time, the right of a Unit Owner, or a Unit Owner’s tenant, guest, or invitee, to use the common elements, common facilities, or any other association property for failure to comply with any provision of the declaration, the association bylaws, or reasonable rules of the association.
 This paragraph does not apply to limited common elements intended to be used only by that unit, common elements needed to access the unit, utility services provided to the unit, parking spaces, or elevators.